-with math Physics 11/21, 12/31 with calculus Physics 31/21, 42/31 Mathematics (requirement varies) Math.
+Physics 11/21, 12/31 Physics 31/21, 42/31 Math.
 19, 20

 Humanities, Social Sciences, Languages

 Students must complete the minimum College requirements in this area that includes English composition and speech.
 Advanced composition and additional courses in this area are encouraged as time allows.